What are the dogs telling Doctor Blake about the safest way to provide ID for them in case they get lost?

 - NONE contacted had more than one Microchip scanner.

-Not only will you be protecting your most precious belongings, you will be helping the elephants in Tennessee, who need your help to survive.
-Thank you all for paying it forward.
 Please share my web site www.thepetwhisperer.com with three other people or lists and ask them to do the same.

 Dr. Stephen R. Blake